AlgoGenesis/C/Linked_list/Clone_Linked_List_with _Random_Connections/readme.md

 ## Solution

-We can solve this problem using an `unordered_map` to map nodes in the original list to nodes in the cloned list.
-This approach involves two main steps:
+This solution uses an array to map nodes from the original list to their corresponding cloned nodes.
+The approach involves two main passes through the list:
-1. **Clone Each Node** (without setting `next` and `random` pointers yet).
-2. **Assign `next` and `random` Pointers** to cloned nodes based on the structure of the original list.

-### Steps of the Solution

-1. **Create a HashMap (`unordered_map`)**:
+1. **Initialize a Mapping Array:**
-   - Use a `unordered_map` to map each original node to its clone.
-This way, we can easily find the corresponding cloned node for any original node.
+- Allocate an array of pointers nodeMap to store mappings of each node’s value in the original list to the cloned node with the same value.
+- The array size is set to 100 for simplicity.
+This should be adjusted based on expected node values or made dynamically allocated for general use.

-2. **First Pass** - Clone All Nodes:
+2. **First Pass - Clone All Nodes:**
-   - Traverse the original list and, for each node, create a clone with only the `val` attribute copied (without setting `next` or `random` pointers yet).
-Store each cloned node in the map with the original node as the key.
+- Traverse the original list, and for each node, create a new node with the same val and store it in nodeMap at the index of the original node’s value.
+At this stage, only the val is copied, not the next or random pointers.

-3. **Second Pass** - Set `next` and `random` Pointers:
+3. **Second Pass - Set next and random Pointers:**

 - Traverse the original list again.
+For each node:
+   - Use nodeMap to set the next pointer of the cloned node based on the next pointer of the original node.
-For each original node, use the map to set the `next` and `random` pointers of the corresponding cloned node.
+   - Use nodeMap to set the random pointer of the cloned node based on the random pointer of the original node.

-4. **Return the Head of the Cloned List**:
+4. **Return the Head of the Cloned List:**
-   - The head of the cloned list is the cloned node mapped to the head of the original list.
+- Return the cloned head from nodeMap that corresponds to the head of the original list.

+5. **Freeing Memory:**
+- After cloning, both the original and cloned lists are freed to prevent memory leaks.

 **Explanation of Complexity**
 - Time Complexity: